 ADL is the foremost non-governmental organization in the United States that offers law enforcement training on terrorism, extremism, and hate crimes.
 In the past 10 years, ADL has trained well over 100,000 federal, state, local and military law enforcement officers.
-Trainings are provided free of charge.
+There is no fee for these trainings.

 Recognized as one of the premier counterterrorism trainings in the country, ATS is a three-day course for law enforcement executives and commanders on domestic and international extremist and terrorist threats.
 The training provides senior level law enforcement with the latest in expertise, information and resources to help them combat threats.
 ADL has been told that “this course will ultimately save lives.”

-More than 800 law enforcement executives and commanders have graduated from ATS since its inception in 2003, representing more than 225 different agencies and departments.
+More than 1000 law enforcement executives and commanders have graduated from ATS since its inception in 2003, representing 250 different agencies and departments.
 Less than 20% of applicants can be accepted to ATS, due to the demand.

 Run by ADL in partnership with the United States Holocaust Memorial Museum, LEAS is an innovative and nationally acclaimed law enforcement training program.
 Participants examine the history of the Holocaust and its implications for law enforcement officers today, focusing on the core values of American law enforcement and its role as protector of the Constitution and individual rights.

-Since its establishment in 1998 in Washington, D.C., more than 80,000 law enforcement officers have participated in LEAS trainings.
-Federal agencies whose agents are trained in the program include the Federal Bureau of Investigation, Immigration and Customs Enforcement and the Drug Enforcement Administration, while local departments include the Washington, D.C., Metropolitan Police Department, the Philadelphia Police Department, and dozens more.
+Since its establishment in 1998 in Washington, D.C., more than 100,000 law enforcement officers have participated in LEAS trainings.
+Federal agencies whose agents are trained in the program include the Federal Bureau of Investigation, U.S. Secret Service, and U.S. Immigration and Customs Enforcement, while local departments include the Washington, D.C., Metropolitan Police Department, the Philadelphia Police Department, and dozens more.
 LEAS has also been incorporated into the curriculum of FBI National Academy, the FBI National Executive Institute, and the FBI Law Enforcement Executive Development Seminar.
+In addition to the original program in Washington, DC, LEAS is also now offered in Los Angeles, Tampa, Nassau County (NY), Houston, and St. Louis

 NCTS annually brings law enforcement executives to Israel for a week of intensive counter-terrorism training with briefings provided by senior commanders in the Israel National Police, experts from Israel’s intelligence and security services, and the Israel Defense Forces.
 The program enables American law enforcement commanders to benefit from Israel’s counter-terrorism experience.

-Seminar topics include: preventing/responding to suicide bombings and terrorist attacks; the evolution of terrorist operations and tactics; leadership in a time of terror; intelligence gathering and information-sharing; balancing the fight against crime and terrorism; and the use of technology in fighting terror, among other subjects.
-More than 130 law enforcement executives have participated in NCTS since its inception in 2003, representing close to 100 different federal, state and local agencies across the country.
+Seminar topics include: preventing and responding to suicide bombings and terrorist attacks; the evolution of terrorist operations and tactics; leadership in a time of terror; intelligence gathering and information-sharing; balancing the fight against crime and terrorism; and the use of technology in fighting terror, among other subjects.
+More than 200 law enforcement executives have participated in NCTS since its inception in 2003, representing close to 100 different federal, state and local agencies across the country.

 In the past 10 years, ADL has trained well over 100,000 federal, state, local and military law enforcement officers.